PopulusMedia/docs/dynamic.markdown

 * visit-id is the visit-id associcated witht he visit
 * width is the width of the display container
 * height is the height of the display container
-* icdx is the ICD10 code associated with the session / visit
+* icd10 is the ICD10 code associated with the session / visit

 For a complete list of attributes that could be passed, please refer the [home page](index.html).